ervandew/eclim/doc/content/vim/core/eclim.rst

   When set to a non-0 value, enabled auto generation of gvim menus (under Plugin.eclim) for each eclim command available for the current buffer.

+.. _g\:EclimPromptListStartValue:

+- ** g:EclimPromptListStartValue (Default: 0)

+  Will create 0 or 1 based list when the user is prompted for a choice.